lpacher/phd/labs/lab0/README.md

 <https://mridgers.github.io/clink>

-For a **more efficient usage of the Windows command line** it is therefore **highly recommended** to download and install this tiny executable :
+For a **more efficient usage of the Windows command line** it is therefore **highly recommended** to download and install this executable :

 <https://github.com/mridgers/clink/releases/download/0.4.9/clink\_0.4.9\_setup.exe>